 (Applications will only be considered from people or for projects based in communities where Red Kite operates.)

 We have four priority areas which most requests for funding will fall under:

-Funding is available for people living in a Red Kite property.
-This could fund a course, training opportunity or fund some equipment that helps someone in work or study.
+Funding is available for people living in a Red Kite home.
+This could fund a course, training opportunity or pay for some equipment that helps someone in work or study.

 Grass Roots project

 Our communities are made up of individuals who are delivering small-scale but high impact initiatives.
 It could be a coffee morning, a single parent group or a community barbeque organised by families living in the same street.